SINTEF/rewts/tutorial.md

 python src/train.py debug=limit
 ```

-The limit debug config should fail for the configuration we have set up since the [AirPassengers dataset](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) is so small that there is only a single validation batch and we cant limit it further.
+The limit debug config should fail for the configuration we have set up since the [AirPassengers dataset](https://unit8co.github.io/darts/generated_api/darts.datasets.html#darts.datasets.AirPassengersDataset) is so small that there is only a single validation batch and we can't limit it further.

-Finally, there is the [configs/debug/profiler.yaml](configs/debug/profiler.yaml) config which wille enable the [pytorch lightning profiler](https://lightning.ai/docs/pytorch/stable/tuning/profiler.html), which can be used to identify which parts of the code is slowing your model down and subsequently improving the throughput of your model training.
+Finally, there is the [configs/debug/profiler.yaml](configs/debug/profiler.yaml) config which will enable the [pytorch lightning profiler](https://lightning.ai/docs/pytorch/stable/tuning/profiler.html), which can be used to identify which parts of the code is slowing your model down and subsequently improving the throughput of your model training.

 ```bash
 python src/train.py debug=profiler